xrdocs/8000/_blogs/cisco-8608-architecture.md

 There is one Q200 NPU in each Switch Card.

 ![New IFG.png]({{site.baseurl}}/images/New IFG.png){: .full}
 Figure 19.
-Cisco 8608 MPA assignment to Q200
+Cisco 8608 MPA assignment to Q200 in Switch Card
 {: .text-center}

 Each SC is connected to MPA 0 to MPA 7.
 Maximum MPA bandwidth to Q200 NPU is 1.6 Tbps.
 And so total 12.8 Tbps full-duplex per Cisco 8608 system.